martin-kufner/quote-sql/README.md

 # QuoteSql - Tool to build and run SQL queries easier
 Creating SQL queries and proper quoting becomes complicated especially when you need advanced queries.

-I created this library while coding for different projects, and had lots of Heredoc SQL queries, which pretty quickly becomes the kind of:
+I created this library while coding for different projects, and had lots of Heredoc SQL queries, which pretty quickly became unreadable.
-> When I wrote these lines of code, just me and God knew what they mean.
-Now its just God.

-My strategy is to segment SQL Queries in readable junks, which can be individually tested and then combine their sql to the final query.
+With QuoteSql you segment SQL Queries in readable junks, which can be individually tested and then combine them to the final query.
 When us use RoR, you can combine queries or get the output with fields other than `pick` or `pluck`

+Please have a look at the *unfinished* documentation below or run `QuoteSql.test` in a Ruby console

-If you think QuoteSql is interesting, let's chat!
+If you think QuoteSql is interesting but needs extension, let's chat!
 Also if you have problems using it, just drop me a note.

 Best Martin

 ## Caveats & Notes
-- Currently its just built for Ruby 3, if you need Ruby 2, please contribute
+- Currently its just built for Ruby 3, if you need Ruby 2, let me know.
 - QuoteSql is used in production, but is still bleeding edge - and there is not a fully sync between doc and code.
 - Just for my examples and in the docs, I'm using for Yajl for JSON parsing, and changed in my environments the standard parse output to *symbolized keys*.
 - I've built this library as an addition to ActiveRecord and Arel, however you can use it with any sql database and plain Ruby.
-- It is currently built for PostgreSQL, if you want other DBs, please contribute your code!
+- It is currently built for PostgreSQL only.
+If you want to use other DBs, please contribute your code!

 ## Examples
 ### Simple quoting